jacobdaviescam/SLPDissertation/test_cases.md

     **Issue**= The head of ? and 'who' is attributed to the last verb 'dust' when it should be attributed to both the main verb 'hate' and the secondary verb 'dust'

     **issue_type** = multiple_relations

+    **solution** = list a set of control verbs and make a condition when there are two agents to select the control verb.

     [left]:  [3, 0, 3, 1, 3]